|www.ethanwiner.com - since 1997|

 Most explanations throughout the book are platform-agnostic, applying equally to Windows and Mac computers, and to most software and hardware.
 Many audio and video examples are included to better present complex topics such as vibration and resonance.
 Other videos demonstrate editing techniques and audio processing, plus several video interviews with skilled musicians demonstrating their instruments and playing techniques.
 In the piano video, a professional piano technician disassembles a $100,000 Steinway grand to show how it works!
 Of course, there's also a comprehensive Acoustics section, bringing together much of my writings from past years into one coherent reference, along with a wealth of new information.
 There's literally nothing else like this book.

 The last chapter I intended for this book was to explain music theory, but there wasn't room in the book.
 So instead I created a Music Theory Video and put it on YouTube for all to enjoy for free.
 (It's also on Vimeo because some segments are blocked by YouTube in some countries.)
 Explaining music theory makes more sense as a video anyway, since a video can include music as audio to accompany the written examples.
 This video packs a college-level course into just over 2-1/2 hours using detailed explanations and familiar musical examples.
-Segments include Notes and Melody, Intervals, Scales and Arpeggios, Musical Keys, Harmony, Chord Progressions, Musical Timing and Time Signatures, Conducting, as well as a section on musicians and musical instruments.
+Segments include Notes and Melody, Intervals, Scales and Arpeggios, Musical Keys, Harmony, Chord Progressions, Arranging, Musical Timing and Time Signatures, Conducting, as well as a section on musicians and musical instruments.
 Because of its length, the video is divided into five segments, organized as a YouTube play-list linked above.
 You can also purchase a DVD of this course for $9.99 postpaid from my web store.

 Questions and discussions about my book or any of the topics covered, including music theory, are welcome in my Audio Expert Forum.
 You do not have to own my book to participate.

-This Addendum page contains corrections, clarifications, and additions to the book since it was published.
+This Addendum page contains corrections, clarifications, and additions to the book since the first edition was published.

 What Others Are Saying